xevg/imessagedb/README.md

                         format
-  --version             Show the version number and exit --get_handles         Display the list of handles in the database and exit
+  --version             Show the version number and exit --get_handles         Display the list of handles in the database and exit --get_chats           Display the list of chats in the database and exit
 ```

 #### Command line options